niukewyw/GraphSem/README.md

 ---
 # Citation

-If you find this repository useful, please cite our paper:
+If you find this project helpful, please consider to cite the following paper:
 ```bibtex
 @inproceedings{Xie2025GraphSem,
   author    = {Xie, Zaipeng and Wang, Yaowu and Shen, Sitong and Zhang, Jianan},